Updated: Nov 17, 2020

 Unsurprisingly after almost six months of quarantine I've recently had an influx of couples looking for therapy!
 When I sat down to write a blog entry about it I couldn't believe that it's taken me so long to write about multi-cultural couples.
-The vast majority of my patients are part of one, the vast majority of those regularly bring their relationship issues into the therapeutic space and I've been living with my Argentine partner for nearly ten years now.
+The vast majority of my patients are part of one, the vast majority of those regularly bring their relationship issues into the therapeutic space and I myself have been living with my Argentine partner for nearly ten years now.

 So are multi-cultural couples different from couples where both partners are from the same culture?
 Personally I think there are actually more similarities than we sometimes think.
 John Gottman www.gottman.com spent forty years researching what makes couples function (or not) and came up with a model of healthy behaviours and toxic behaviours which are almost infallible indicators of whether a couple is heading towards their golden wedding anniversary or the divorce courts.
 Having used this model with many multi-cultural couples I can say that Gottman's model is as true for them as it is for all couples.